Weed Control

 Dodder

-An orange, stringy parasitic vine that wraps across plants and chokes them out.
-It has been establishing in ornamental beds and agricultural areas across the Shore over the past several years.
-Act at first sight — it spreads quickly.
+An orange, stringy parasitic vine with no leaves and no roots in the ground.
+It wraps across plants and feeds out of their stems.
+It has been establishing in ornamental beds, field margins and marsh edges across the Shore over the past several years.
+Act at first sight, it spreads quickly.
+More on dodder below.

 Japanese Knotweed